jvoisin/snuffleupagus/doc/source/faq.rst

 allowing the administrator to fix specific vulnerabilities without having to touch the PHP code.

-Where does the name *Snuffeupagus* come from?
+Where does the name *Snuffleupagus* come from?
 """"""""""""""""""""""""""""""""""""""""""""""

   Aloysius Snuffleupagus, more commonly known as Mr. Snuffleupagus,